brendansailer/MLDialogueSystem/README.md

 - The model is heavily based from this paper: https://arxiv.org/abs/2101.03999

 ## General
+- For the best experience, clone the repository and open it in an IDE like VSCode that supports .png's
 - Each subdirectory has a README.txt which details what is contained in it
 - The root directory contains the files to:
     - Collect the college football data (`dataCollection.py`)